ebialais/AllezCine/README.md

 ## Getting Started

-The project’s instructions are in a private repo by Becode/Lovelace3.9, so we put here only the result asked (images).
+The project’s instructions are in a private repo by Becode/Lovelace3.9.
+Instructions :
+- On all pages : photo carousel, header and footer
+- home page : 20 films and 20 Tv show
+- film page : films with infinite scroll
+- TV show page : tv shows with infinite scroll

+## Visual

+![Laptop View](vue/public/assets/Screenshot_laptopView.png)
+![iPad View](vue/public/assets/Screenshot_iPadView.png)
+![iPhone View](vue/public/assets/Screenshot_iPhoneView.png)

 ## Built With
 - Vue.js  The JavaScript framework used
 - PHP
 - MySQL  database
 - Visual Code Studio

-## Visual

-![Laptop View](vue/public/assets/Screenshot_laptopView.png)
-![iPad View](vue/public/assets/Screenshot_iPadView.png)
-![iPhone View](vue/public/assets/Screenshot_iPhoneView.png)

 ## Versioning
 We use Github Projects for versioning.
 For the versions available, see the tags on this repository.